-But due to the number of terms to describe someone here without permission, “illegal alien” has been the term that has stuck.
-Liberals believe the term is racist, and conservatives think the name is simply a legal term to describe someone who broke the law.
-As a result, liberal cities and states have declared themselves sanctuary states, and are now offering illegal aliens special protections from federal law not available to natural-born citizens.
+But due to the number of terms used to describe someone here without permission, “illegal alien” has been the term that has stuck.
+Liberals believe the time is racist, and conservatives think the name is legal to describe someone who broke the law.
+As a result, liberal cities and states have declared themselves sanctuary states and are now offering illegal aliens special protections from federal law not available to natural-born citizens.
 California set down a controversial path when it decided to issue driver’s licenses to illegal immigrants.

 The reasoning went that these alien immigrants would now be covered with automobile insurance in case of a crash.
-So like all pretexts with good intentions, the reasons given to give these people valid identifications, was reducing and spreading of many risks on California’s roads.
-One of the issues that led to the decision was the high number of hit and run accidents that occurred after an uninsured driver hit another vehicle or pedestrian.
+So like all pretexts with good intentions, the reasons are given to give these people valid identifications were reducing and spreading many risks on California’s roads.
+One of the issues that led to the decision was the high number of hit-and-run accidents that occurred after an uninsured driver hit another vehicle or pedestrian.

 Growing out of Assembly Bill 60, Governor Jerry Brown signed it into law in 2013 as one of his significant accomplishments.
-Recently, the Fresno Bee published an editorial in which it explained that the issue with drivers sans insurance did not go away.
+Recently, the Fresno Bee published an editorial explaining that the issue with drivers sans insurance did not go away.
 In 2014 a half million illegals gained driver’s licenses under the plan.

 California expanded a program to allow these drivers to buy subsidized auto insurance.
-So far just a paltry 875 have.
-During a similar period, the California Highway Patrol reported 66,000 citations for operating a vehicle with no insurance.
+So far, just a paltry 875 have.
+The California Highway Patrol reported 66,000 citations for operating a vehicle without insurance during a similar period.

 Good intentions often have adverse outcomes.
-In fact, there have been high-profile crashes in which drivers will give false information to the other driver or police.
+There have been high-profile crashes in which drivers will give false information to the other driver or police.
 However, this has reached near epidemic levels, with many accident cases going unsolved.

-It has hit many in the legal field especially hard, as, it has become desperate to take on auto accident liability cases because of these factors.
-The problem only compounds as those that cause such accidents to drive off with little to no repercussions.
+It has hit many in the legal field especially hard, as it has become desperate to take on auto accident liability cases because of these factors.
+The problem is that those who cause such accidents drive off with little to no repercussions.